Cancer clinic comes home

 ATO also lists all participating specialists’ fees, allowing patients to decide the best way forward given their budget and insurance compensation.

-ATO is one of 10 winners in a pitching contest that selected high-calibre start-ups to participate in this year’s Start-up Express entrepreneurship development programme, organised by the Hong Kong Trade Development Council (HKTDC).
+ATO is one of 10 winners in a pitching contest that selected high-calibre start-ups to participate in the 2021 Start-up Express entrepreneurship development programme, organised by the Hong Kong Trade Development Council (HKTDC).

-“Since winning this year’s Start-up Express competition, the HKTDC connected us with Australian and Thai medical groups for business negotiations.
+“Since winning the 2021 Start-up Express competition, the HKTDC connected us with Australian and Thai medical groups for business negotiations.
 I look forward to further expanding into the mainland and Southeast Asian markets through the Council’s other events such as the Belt and Road Summit and Asia Summit on Global Health.”

-Yet the immediate plan is to prepare for a round of Series-A funding towards the end of this year, said Mr Chu.
+Yet the immediate plan is to prepare for a round of Series-A funding towards.
 “If the target US$4 million can be raised, that can finance promotional work and enhance the existing system, which we hope could soon be developed into a clinical trial platform for cancer treatment.”

 - Health & Beauty